 Upon approval, students at the master's level may transfer as many as 6 semester units of previous graduate-level course work to meet the requirements for the program, provided the transfer credit meets all equivalency requirements.
-Education doctoral students may transfer up to 8 semester units of doctoral-level courses.
-Psychology doctoral students may transfer up to 9 semester units.
+Education and psychology doctoral students may transfer up to 9 semester units of doctoral-level courses.
 These units may be earned at Pepperdine University as well as at other regionally accredited colleges and universities.
-Neither continuing education units nor online course units are acceptable for transfer credit.
+Continuing education units are not acceptable for transfer credit.
 Courses to be transferred for master's, doctoral, or credential programs must have been taken within the last seven years, and the student must have earned a grade of "B" (3.0) or better in each course.

 Students who are in enrolled status in the EdD program or alumni of the program who graduated within the last seven years may transfer up to 39 units of courses taken in the EdD program to the PhD in Global Leadership and Change program.
-The final decision of transfer is recommended in conjunction with a committee appointed by the program director of the EdD/PhD program which includes committee members and the director of student success or designee.
+The final decision of transfer is recommended in conjunction with a committee appointed by the program director of the

+EdD/PhD program which includes committee members and the senior director of student success or designee.
 The EdD/PhD committee will make the final recommendation to the Enrollment Services Office based upon analysis of official transcripts, syllabi, and other relevant material submitted by the candidate.